microsoft/FactoryOrchestrator/README.md

 Factory Orchestrator :green_heart: OSS.

-### **OSS Projects currently consumed as source:**
+### **OSS Projects currently consumes:**

 * **IpcServiceFramework**

     FactoryOrchestrator forks the source of [IpcServiceFramework](https://github.com/jacqueskang/IpcServiceFramework).
 At this time, we are actively working on integrating our version of IpcServiceFramework with the [official IpcServiceFramework repo](https://github.com/jacqueskang/IpcServiceFramework), removing the need for this fork.

 * **Pe-Utility**

     FactoryOrchestrator minimally forks a portion of the source of [Pe-Utility](https://github.com/AndresTraks/pe-utility), to build it as a .NET Standard library and reduce the code complexity for FactoryOrchestrator's use case.

 **Factory Orchestrator ```src``` directory structure:**

 ```
 FactoryOrchestrator
 └──src
+    |   App
+    |   ClientLibrary
+    |   ClientSample
+    |   CoreLibrary
     |   oss
     |   ServerLibrary
     |   Service